ilcato/homebridge-fibaro-home-center/README.md

 <summary><b>Exclude devices</b></summary>

 Exclude one or more devices:
-+ add id or type of this device in plugin settings and check field 'exclude'
++ add id or type of this device in plugin settings and select display as: 'exclude'
 + or use a specific user (not an admin one) and grant access to only the needed devices
 + or rename the device you want to exclude with an initial _ character.